 After a point, higher power consumption leads to excessive heat which can result in throttling.
 Throttling can cause storage bottlenecks which will surely impact your system’s boot times and software loading.

-In form factor, AIC SSDs consume the most amount of power.
-In NVMe, the higher the generation, the higher will be the power consumption.
+In terms of form factor, AIC SSDs consume the most amount of power.
+In NVMe, the higher the generation, the higher the power consumption.
 For now, Gen 5.0 NVMe drives are the most power-hungry.

 It is very useful for me to control my SSD thank you .from Arun 😃